Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 ![](_attachments/Pasted%20image%2020230416203418.png)

-This can be achieved by running the `mma.sync.aligned.m8n32k16.row.col.s32.s8.s8.s32` PTX instruction, or calling `wmma::mma_sync` at the CUDA level.
+Executing against Tensor Cores can be achieved by running the `mma.sync.aligned.m8n32k16.row.col.s32.s8.s8.s32` PTX instruction, or calling `wmma::mma_sync` at the CUDA level.
 However, both approaches require careful management of data movement and layouts to maximize Tensor Core throughput.

 Thankfully these lower level details are abstracted away by the cuBLASLt  `cublasLtMatmul`  and CUTLASS `device::Gemm` APIs, both of which support IMMA (integer matrix multiply accumulate).